Skip to contents

 Examples

-Let's use a summarized version of the gtcars dataset to create a gt table.
-The fmt_spelled_num() function is used to transform integer values into spelled-out numbering (in the n column).
+Let's use a summarized version of the gtcars dataset to create a gt table. fmt_spelled_num() is used to transform integer values into spelled-out numbering (in the n column).
 That formatted column of numbers-as-words is given cell background colors via data_color() (the underlying numerical values are always available).

 gtcars |>

-dplyr::select(mfr, ctry_origin) |>
+dplyr::count(mfr, ctry_origin) |>

 dplyr::arrange(ctry_origin) |>